-Auckland Down Syndrome Association Inc (ADSA) is a family support organisation provides information and support for people with Down syndrome and their families.
+Auckland Down Syndrome Association Inc (ADSA) is a family support organisation that provides information and support for people with Down syndrome and their families.
 Our activities and services are wide and varied.

 The ADSA was established by parents in 1981 and is run by parents, grandparents and siblings through a management committee elected on an annual basis.
 The ADSA employs a Community Liaison Officer, a Social Media & Library Officer and an Office Assistant who are there to help members.
 To contact our staff, please fill out the short form on our contact page.

 Membership to ADSA is free – join now.